Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   occurs on the encoder side.
 The following expectations apply
   to the live ingestion endpoint when encoder failover happens:

-    1. An ingest source instance SHOULD be instantiated to continue the ingest
+    1. A new ingest source instance SHOULD be instantiated to continue the ingest
     2. The ingest source MUST use the same URL for HTTP POST requests as the failed instance.